aradpey/frag-analyzer/README.md

 ## Support

-For support, please open an issue in the GitHub repository or contact [your-email].
+For support, please open an issue in the [GitHub repository](https://github.com/aradpey/frag-analyzer/issues) or contact ahouraradpey@gmail.com.